apnadkarni/blt/doc/listview.rst

   high speed through the window.
 The return value is an empty string.

 *pathName* **scan mark** *x* *y*
-  Records *x* and *y* and the current view in the menu window; to be used with later **scan dragto** commands. *X* and *y* are window coordinates (i.e. relative to menu window).
+  Records *x* and *y* and the current view in the window; to be used with later **scan dragto** commands. *X* and *y* are window coordinates (i.e. relative to *listview* window).
 Typically this command is associated with a mouse button press in the widget.
 It returns an empty string.

 *pathName* **see** *itemName*
-  Scrolls the menu so that *itemName* is visible in the widget's window.
+  Scrolls the list so that *itemName* is visible in the widget's window.
-  *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+  *ItemName* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **selection anchor** *itemName*
   Sets the selection anchor to the item given by *itemName*.
 If *itemName*